nnashwin/golang-interview/lengthLongestSubstring/readme.md

 Explanation: The answer is "wke", with the length of 3.
              Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

+## Things Learned

+## Questions to Ask from Problem Statement
+- Are there any memory constraints that are imposed on the algorithm?
+- Can we assume all strings are lowercase letters, or will there be capital letters too?